prebid/Prebid.js/dev-docs/bidders/rtbdemandadk.md

 ### Note:

-The Andbeyond Bidding adaptor requires setup and approval before beginning.
-Please reach out to <pankil@andbeyond.com> for more details
+The RtbdemandAdk Bidding adaptor requires setup and approval before beginning.
+Please reach out to <shreyanschopra@rtbdemand.com> for more details

 ### bid params